If you face challenges with mental health

 What this means in practice

-This does not mean that DMB (the tax collection part of HMRC) will simply write off your tax.
-But if you can provide DMB with evidence that you have a mental health problem, such as a letter from your GP or other health professional, then you may reasonably ask for some leeway in the way you are treated.
+This does not mean that Debt Management (DM) will simply write off your tax.
+But if you can provide DM with evidence that you have a mental health problem, such as a letter from your GP or other health professional, then you may reasonably ask for some leeway in the way you are treated.
 For example:

 - if you need a little time to obtain evidence of your mental illness, this should be given

-- if you can show that enforcement action being threatened by DMB would be harmful to your health, and that the tax debt could be settled as quickly in another way, then DMB should take due account of this
+- if you can show that enforcement action being threatened by DM would be harmful to your health, and that the tax debt could be settled as quickly in another way, then DM should take due account of this

-Speaking to DMB.
-It may feel difficult to speak to DMB about your own mental health.
-You may prefer to ask a care worker, a friend or relative, or an advice agency such as TaxAid to speak to DMB on your behalf.
-DMB should be willing to speak to them, but may ask you to sign a letter or form of authority before they will release any information to a third party.
+Speaking to DM.
+It may feel difficult to speak to DM about your own mental health.
+You may prefer to ask a care worker, a friend or relative, or an advice agency such as TaxAid to speak to DM on your behalf.
+You will need to provide a letter or form of authority before they will release any information to a third party.